opentelekomcloud-docs/scalable-file-service/umn/source/faqs/concepts/what_is_sfs.rst

 SFS provides an easy-to-use graphical user interface (GUI).
 On the GUI, users can create and configure file systems, saving effort in deploying, resizing, and optimizing file systems.

 In addition, SFS features high availability.
 It can be elastically expanded, and it performs better as its capacity grows.
-The service is suitable for a wide range of scenarios, including media processing, file sharing, content management and web services, big data, and analytic applications.
+It is suitable for a wide range of scenarios, including media processing, file sharing, content management and web services, big data, and analytic applications.